Broker

 Real Estate Coordinator

-1. Prepare an apartment for rent
+1. Preparation of the apartment for rent

 A-guide-through-renting-a-apartment